exogee-technology/graphweaver/README.md

 </p>

 <p align="center">
   Graphweaver speeds up your GraphQL development by securely connecting all your data sources in one place.
 Once your API has been bootstrapped, you can add permissions / auth and completely customise every operation in your server.
 We offer in-built resolvers for all common data access scenarios, but give you full flexibility to override them however you like!
+You also get an admin area that you can customise so that you don't have to build a back office system ever again.
 </p>

 <p align="center">